Experience Free Hosting that feels premium Free for lifetime

 Can I upgrade later without downtime?

-If you are planning an upgrade, check more plans.
-If you want help scheduling the cleanest path, use support or live chat.
+If you are planning an upgrade, check more plans to compare options.
+For help scheduling the cleanest migration path or deciding which paid tier matches your needs, use support or live chat.

 How can I keep my site secure on a free tier?

-If you want help choosing a safe setup, use support or open live chat.
+If your site does go down due to a security incident or any other cause, our website downtime troubleshooting guide walks through diagnosing 500 errors, malware infections, and database failures.
+For help choosing a safe setup or recovering from an issue, use support or open live chat.
 If you need more resources for security tools later, check more plans.

 Do I get backups, and what should I do about them?